 A Guide to Koh Lipe Thailand, an unforgettable paradise in the stunning clear waters of the Andaman Sea.
 With amazing landscapes and pristine beaches largely undiscovered by tourists, Koh Lipe island is a unique and tranquil getaway.
 Here is everything you need to know for your Koh Lipe visit.

 This is a guest post by Alyssa Loring of Feathers and Stripes

 Disclosure: This Koh Lipe Thailand travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.